JesseEmond/blitz-2024-registration/README.md

 ```

 Some new interesting notes:
 - Rockets aren't checked for Y out-of-bounds!
-I tested this to be sure -- if I
+I tested this to be sure after
-  shoot a rocket directly up, for example, the server keeps sending me its
+  seeing this and ineed -- if I shoot a rocket directly up, for example, the
-  position even when it gets very deep in the negatives;
+  server keeps sending me its position even when it gets very deep in the
+  negatives, never disasppearing;
 - Collisions are checked before the update step;
 - On a single tick, we find collisions between all rockets and all meteors,
   and then _handle them in the order of their collision time_.